dpacmen/android/README.md

         ButterKnife - https://github.com/JakeWharton/butterknife
         Timber - https://github.com/JakeWharton/timber

-    ->  It detects face in the captured picture and overlaps the faces with an apt emoji.
+    ->  It detects face in the captured picture and overlaps the face with an apt emoji.
         It can detect multi faces too.
-        Bitmap and Canvas classes are used.
+        Bitmap and Canvas classes are used.The Canvas class holds the "draw" calls.

+       To know more about canvas - https://developer.android.com/reference/android/graphics/Canvas.html